gragland/chatgpt-chrome-extension/README.md

 node server.js
 ```

-This will automate interaction with ChatGPT through a headless Chrome browser, thanks to the [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) library.
-You will see the browser pop up after running your server.
-It should automatically log you in, but you may need to manually solve a captcha to complete the process.
+This will automate interaction with ChatGPT through a ChatGPT API, thanks to the [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) library

 Add the extension